 What will the weather be like?

 We are travelling in Patagonia in November and December and this is the start of the summer season.
-It will be warm and sunny in Santiago and Buenos Aires, but as we head south, temperatures will fall and weather becomes more unpredictable.
+It will be warm and sunny in Santiago, but as we head south, temperatures will fall and weather becomes more unpredictable.
 There is still the possibility of snow flurries at this time or you could be wearing a T-shirt!
 Come prepared.

 UK / EU Citizens do not require a visa in advance for travel in Chile and Argentina.
 Canadian Citizens have a Reciprocity Fee to pay for entering Argentina.

 The above information is provided in good faith.
 It is your responsibility to have the correct visas in place prior to travel.
 Please check what requirements are necessary for your nationality.